 * Front of the house – The front end of the restaurant, the dining room and bar where the customers are served and wait staff, bartenders, bussers and dining room managers primarily work.

-* Garde-Manger – Pantry chef/station.
-The postion responsible for cold food preparation, including salads, cold appetizers and plating desserts.
+* Garde-Manager – Pantry chef/station.
+The position responsible for cold food preparation, including salads, cold appetizers and plating desserts.

 * Hockey Puck – A well done hamburger.

 * In the Weeds – Can have meanings for both the front and back of the house.
 The kitchen being in the weeds can mean having only one 2 ft by 3 ft grill and having 40 people order medium well steaks in the space of five minutes.
 In the front of the house, it could mean one server just had two parties of 15 seated at the same time and they all want separate checks.

 * Jeopardy/Wheel of Fortune Crowd – Early bird diners.
 Need to be home early or looking for cheap meals that include everything.

 * Kill it – To make something very overcooked; see Cremate it.

 * Mispick – An item that is ordered from a vendor that has a label on it that does not match the product it contains.

 * No Call/No Show – Employee who does not show up and does not call or a Reservation that does not show up and does not call.